gdi3d/js-hmr-osx-docker-helper/README.md

 # How to use it

-The script must be runing somewhere to be able to detect changes.
+The script must be runing inside the container to be able to detect changes.

 ### Add it to your package.json script
 ```